Play of the Game - Illustration by Jung Park

 Game Night: Free For All

 Value wise it’s around the same total card value as the other two Game Night products, and its unique cards are also around the same value.
-These unique cards will likely also increase in price as we get farther from Game Night 2022’s original launch, just like what happened with the previous rounds of Game Night-exclusive cards.
+These unique cards might increase in price as we get farther from Game Night 2022’s original launch, just like what happened with the previous rounds of Game Night-exclusive cards.

-• Accessories include 5 dice for tracking life, 20 punchout counters for strengthening your army, and 15 double-sided tokens to represent artifacts and creatures you summon to join you in battle
+• INCLUDES 45+ ACCESSORIES: This game also comes with 5 dice for tracking life, 5 dice platforms, 20 counters for strengthening an army, 15 2-sided tokens representing artifacts and creatures ready to join the battle, and 5 reference cards

 What’s Included in Game Night Products?